kb-dk/newspaper-statistics/README.md

 ## Design
 The statistics generation is implemented as a number of StatisticsCollector subclasses, one type for each batch node type.
- The collectors have to responsibilities.
+ The collectors have two primary responsibilities.
  1. Process node events into determining what the new node type is a creating and returning a associated collector type.
  2. Collecting the actual statistics and writing these to through StatisticWriter.
 When a node has finished it's collector will add is statistics to that of the parent.